-15.4.2 Foreign Crew Branch Director
+17.4.2 Foreign Crew Branch Director

 The Foreign Crew Branch Director coordinates and leads the above functional areas and its associated personnel.
 The Foreign Crew Branch Director coordinates with the Operations Branch Directors, Planning Section Chief, and/or Logistics Section Chief on planned Foreign Crew support.
 Once the need for external resources has been determined, the Foreign Crew Branch Director notifies key Foreign Crew personnel (i.e., processing and reception) of the planned restoration activation schedule.
-In addition, the Foreign Crew Branch Director will oversee and coordinate the management of all Foreign Crew activities at the Foreign Crew Processing Unit
+In addition, the Foreign Crew Branch Director will oversee and coordinate the management of all Foreign Crew activities at the Foreign Crew Processing Unit ( ) and the Foreign Crew Reception Unit ( ), in conjunction with restoration plans and operations.
+The Foreign Crew Branch Director will maintain communication throughout the event with the Operations Branch Directors, Planning Section Chief, and their logistical counterparts in reference to ongoing daily restoration plans, initiatives, and foreign crew support needs.

-15.4.3 Foreign Crew Processing Organization
+17.4.3 Foreign Crew Processing Organization

 The Foreign Crew Processing Organization oversees the day-to-day management of the crew processing operations throughout the restoration event.
 They establish contact with the foreign crew organizations (contractor or utility companies) that are assisting in storm response to determine their planned deployment schedule and time of arrival.
-Incoming foreign personnel are then on-boarded by the Foreign Crew Processing Organization at the processing of the following foreign personnel:
+Incoming foreign personnel are then on-boarded by the Foreign Crew Processing Organization at the processing, via representation by crew supervision.
+This organization is responsible for the processing of the following foreign personnel: